ruchivaishnav27/My-Portfolio/README.md

-# Portfolio
+# My Portfolio

 ## Description

-This website provides a snapshot of all of the coding languages that I know and are needed to take on the professional world.
-This website was made using HTML and CSS.
-Many challenges faced were regarding the CSS.
+This website provides a snapshot of all of the coding languages that I know and are needed to take on in the professional world.
+This website was made using HTML and CSS and many challenges faced were regarding the CSS structuring.
 In the future, I would like to make this website more interactive.

 ## Installation

-To view this website, please click on the following live link:
+To view this website, please click on the following link:

 ## Usage

-One can use this website to gain a better understanding of my coding skills.
+A potential employer can view this website to gain a better understanding of my coding skills.

 ## Credits